Supearnesh/ml-dog-cnn/capstone_report.md

 ### Problem Statement

+In order to identify the breed of a dog, a model would first need to identify if the image even contains a dog.
+Once the presence of a dog in the image is confirmed, a multi-class classifier can then begin to determine which

 There are two components to the model in this project.
 The first is a binary classification task that will consist of determining whether an image is of a human or a dog.
 The second is a multi-class classification task - if the image is of a dog, the model will need to identify the breed to which it belongs; otherwise, if the image is of a human, the model will need to determine the breed that the human most closely resembles.
 The binary classification step will detect if a dog is present in the image and output `true` if a dog is detected or `false` otherwise.
 Afterwards, multi-class classification will match the image to a particular breed out of 133 possibilities.